May 24, 2024

 All companies under AML regulations (depending on the jurisdiction) must develop an AML policy.
 Usually, organizations in finance, crypto, trading, real estate, and law are obliged to have an AML policy.

-• What should an AML policy contain?
+• What should the AML policy include?

 An AML policy should contain a detailed description of the procedures an organization follows to detect money laundering and terrorist financing, along with reporting procedures to the relevant FIU.